 First Aid and Emergencies

 First Aid Personnel will be on-site during move-in, show hours and move-out at all locations.
-The First Aid room is located in Hall 1 - south side by the washrooms and also in Hall 3A beside the washrooms by the Food Fair at the International Centre.
-In Hall 9 across from the Show Office on the West Side at the Toronto Congress Centre South and in Hall 10 across from the Show Office in the Toronto Congress Centre North building.
+The First Aid room is located in Hall 1 - south side by the washrooms at the International Centre.
+In Hall 9 across from the Show Office on the West Side at the Toronto Congress Centre South.

 Exhibitors are not permitted to enter another exhibitor's booth, or handle any product without expressed permission from the other exhibitor as per the Code of Ethics.